SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 	self changed
 ```

 Finally, an email can be deleted.
 The implementation is simple.
-Remove the email from the account and let dependent know.
+Remove the email from the account and let dependents know.

 ```
 MailAccount >> delete: anEmail